YifeiXue111/cse15l-lab-reports/lab3.md

 ./government/Gen_Account_Office/pe1019.txt
 ./government/Gen_Account_Office/Sept27-2002_d02966.txt
 ./government/Gen_Account_Office/Statements_Feb28-1997_volume.txt`
+-size option can match files based on size.
+In this case it searchs the files that is of size greater than 100k.
 command:
 `find . -size 500c`
 output:
 `  `(nothing is returned in the terminal)
--size option can match files based on size
+-size option can match files based on size.
+In this case it searchs the files that is of size 500c.

   Prompts I gave to chatgpt`give me some options for find command`
   The output of chatgpt: